otazelaar/NYTBooksApplication/README.md

 # What I learned?
 - Compose navigation
+- Challenged to create functionality not present in the API

 # Intention
 - To gain real world experience in modern android app development